manubb/barbiche/README.md

 * strings
 * `+` operator

-and a special constructor: `exp: exp` that we call a Barbiche object.
+and a special constructor: `expression: expression` that we call a Barbiche object.

 #### Text
 Inserting text is done via `{{content}}` where `content` resolves to a string or a Barbiche object.